craigsimons/ndt-sonar/README.md

 ## Documentation

 Full developer-level documentation can be found in the [documentation/Sonar](documentation/Sonar) directory.

+## License
+This application is licenced under Apache 2.0

 ## Special Thanks
 Special thanks to the M-Lab team for developing a Websockets/Web Workers client.
 While this project exists to improve the presentability of the "Speed Test" experience, I doubt I would have been able to develop the NDTjs classes myself :)